 - Whether the insurance company acts in good faith

 - The strength of your evidence and negligence case

 Keep in mind that you can generally settle a personal injury case in weeks.
 However, unless your injuries were minor, this likely means you are accepting only a fraction of your actual damages.
 The more serious your injuries and the higher your case’s value, the longer it will probably take.

 Do not be discouraged by the amount of time it takes to settle a personal injury lawsuit.
 After all, the alternative is rushing and accepting a lowball offer that may not even pay for your short-term financial losses, let alone your long-term damages, pain, suffering, and anguish.

-Call Shaked Law Firm for a Free Consultation with a Miami Personal Injury Lawyer
+Call Shaked Law Personal Injury Lawyers for a Free Consultation with a Miami Personal Injury Lawyer

 Have you or someone you love been hurt in an accident?
-At Shaked Law Firm, we are committed to holding them accountable for their carelessness and seeking the compensation you need.
+At Shaked Law Personal Injury Lawyers, we are committed to holding them accountable for their carelessness and seeking the compensation you need.

-Shaked Law Firm is ready to take on the insurance company in pursuit of fair compensation.
+Shaked Law Personal Injury Lawyers is ready to take on the insurance company in pursuit of fair compensation.
 Call our law office today to schedule a free case review with a Miami personal injury lawyer to discuss how we can help you.